nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 Due to the clock bias on the receiver, there are four unknowns when looking for a GNSS fix - latitude, longitude, altitude, and clock bias.
 This results in solving an equation system with four unknowns, and therefore a minimum of four satellites must be tracked to acquire a fix.

+.. _nrf91_gps_lte:
 .. _nrf9160_gps_lte:

 Concurrent GNSS and LTE
 =======================

-The GNSS operation in an nRF9160-based device is time-multiplexed with the LTE modem.
+The GNSS operation in an nRF91 Series device is time-multiplexed with the LTE modem.
 Therefore, the LTE modem must either be completely deactivated or in `RRC idle mode <Radio Resource Control_>`_ or `Power Saving Mode (PSM)`_ when using the GNSS receiver.
-See the `nRF9160 GPS receiver Specification`_ for more information.
+For an nRF9160 SiP, see the `nRF9160 GPS receiver Specification`_ for more information.

 Enhancements to GNSS
 ====================